quintenroets/superpathlib/README.md

 Maximize your productivity with minimal code!

-Superpathlib library is an enhanced version of Python's standard [pathlib](https://docs.python.org/3/library/pathlib.html) module, designed to make file operations more intuitive and extend functionality without compromising performance.
+Superpathlib is an enhanced version of Python's standard [pathlib](https://docs.python.org/3/library/pathlib.html), designed to make file operations more intuitive and extend functionality without compromising performance.
 It builds on pathlib by introducing additional properties, methods, and shortcuts that simplify common file manipulations and reduces boilerplate code.

-For custom operations, the package supports subclassing, which has been added to the standard library for [python3.12+](https://docs.python.org/3/whatsnew/3.12.html).
+For custom operations, the package supports subclassing, which has been added to the standard library in [python3.12](https://docs.python.org/3/whatsnew/3.12.html).

 ## Key features:
 * Read and write content in various formats such as text, bytes, YAML, JSON, and even NumPy arrays